 Located on the Atlantic coast of Portugal, just a stone’s throw away from capital Lisbon, you’ll find picture-perfect Cascais.
 The town’s lively vibe and old-time charm are truly captivating and it’s location is perfect to explore the wider region.
 With so many exciting things to do in Cascais and beyond, this is the kind of place where you’ll want to linger.
 That’s exactly what we did: What was supposed to be another stop on our Portugal itinerary turned out to be much more interesting than anticipated.
 Cascais’ postcard views make it one of the most beautiful places in Portugal and its location allows for easy day trips to Sintra and Belém.
-We liked it every bit as much as Lagos in Algarve, one of the other gems that we got to explore during this Portuguese road trip.
+We liked it every bit as much as Faro and Lagos in Algarve, one of the other gems that we got to explore during this Portuguese road trip.
 Let’s explore the highlights of Cascais.

 Charming Cascais old town